M999X/Halley-modelling/README.md

 ## Methodology
 We follow the next points to resolve this problem:
 1. Understanding the problem
+ > Halley's comet has a trajectory that allows it to pass close to Earth every 76 years.
+The conditions of distance to the Earth, its weight and speed allow its orbit to be in equilibrium.
 2. Formulate hypotheses
+¿Qué pasaría si por una perturbación
+>What would happen if a disturbance in Halley's orbit caused it to come closer to Earth during its path?
+Our hypothesis is that it will be attracted by the Earth's attractive field.
 3. Define the type of model to be used
+> We will simulate an n-body system with Halley and the Earth as particles on which gravitational attraction forces act.
 4. Define initial conditions

 5. Perform modeling
 6. Analyze results
 7. Converge the model to a good modeling result.